 Alright, lets talk about BHA exfoliants, also known as Beta Hydroxy Acids.

-What are they: BHA exfoliants are oil loving acids, meaning if you have acne prone or oily skin; a BHA exfoliant is going to be much more beneficial for you over an AHA.
+What are BHA exfoliants: BHA exfoliants are oil loving acids, meaning if you have acne prone or oily skin; a BHA exfoliant is going to be much more beneficial for you over an AHA.

 What do they do: Similar to AHAs, BHAs also exfoliate the skin.
-Because they are able to fight through oil however, they exfoliate much deeper into the skin, riding any blackheads or whiteheads below the surface.
+Because they are able to fight through oil however, they exfoliate much deeper into the skin, getting rid of any blackheads or whiteheads below the surface.

 Regardless of if you use products with AHA or products with BHA, you’re going to promote new skin cells, collagen production, and overall healthier skin all together.
 Say goodbye to cracked dry skin and say hello to some confusing names and skincare ingredients you can finally get behind.

 Last but not least, retinol.
 Almost all of us have heard the word before, and that it does wonders for our skin, but how and why does it work?
-Let’s clear up some confusion on one of the most popular skincare ingredients, shall we.
+Let’s clear up some confusion on one of the most popular skincare ingredients.

-What it is: Retinolis a type of retinoid, also known as a vitamin A derivative.
+What it retinol: Retinol is a type of retinoid, also known as a vitamin A derivative.

 How it works: Until you hit mid-thirties, your skin’s cellular turnover happens every 28 days.
 Once you’re in your thirties, that slows down to every 50-60 days.
 Retinol’s job is to trick your body into thinking its younger than it is, and speed your cellular turnover back up.
 In turn, less fine lines and age spots.
 Nice.

 I hope this post made some scary sounding skincare ingredients less scary for you.
 It’s important to know what’s in your products.
 You need to know what to look for to get the right product for you, not just the product du jour.

 Now that we know not to judge skincare ingredients by their names, we need somewhere to find these products.
 Download the Moola app for a gift card to save some money on your next skincare purchases.
 Your skin (and bank account) will be glowing.